-♦ The most direct way to access Pakefield is from Kessingland, park in the lay by near some houses on the right coming from Lowestoft.
+♦ The most direct way to access Pakefield is from Kessingland.
+Park in the layby near some houses on the right coming from Lowestoft.
 It is not far from the roundabout.
 There is a footpath on the opposite side of the road down a Campsite South of the lay by.
-This will take you directly onto the beach via steps.
-HOWEVER: The steps are not always accessible due to rapid erosion.
+This will take you directly onto the beach down some steps.
+However, these are not always accessible due to rapid erosion.

 ♦ Ref: 52.42971°N, 1.72915°E

-A similar gravel layer can be found to the South of the above where over 1.5m of blue clay is well exposed.
+A similar gravel layer can be found to the south of the above, where over 1.5m of blue clay is well exposed.
 This layer is below beach level and requires beach scouring.
-This layer is highly fossiliferious and contains a wide range of large mammal bones including Rhino, Deer, Boar, Horse, Whale and others.
-The bones in this layer can be very large and well preserved.
-This layer is very rarely seen.
-During intense rainfall or high tides, boulder clay falls from the top of the cliff, usually this also gets washed out on the foreshore especially during scouring tides.
-Within this clay many Ichthyosaurus bones have been found mostly being vertebrae and paddle bones.
-Many other reptile bones can be found and crocodile.
+It is highly fossiliferous and contains a wide range of large mammal bones including rhinoceros, deer, boar, horse, whale and others.
+These can be very large and well preserved, but the layer is very rarely seen.
+During intense rainfall or high tides, boulder clay falls from the top of the cliff and this usually gets washed out on the foreshore, especially during scouring tides.
+Within this clay, many ichthyosaur bones have been found (mostly vertebras and paddle bones).
+Other reptile bones can be found, including from crocodiles.

-Ammonites can be collected from the foreshore.
-It is best to collect from the foreshore when the clay is being washed out, you have more chance of finding fossils.
-The clay contains many erratic’s including lower, middle, upper chalk, Kimmerage formations and occasionally highly fossilferious Oolite similar to that of Yorkshire, the list goes on.
-In the chalk sometimes Echinoid’s and brachiopods can also be found.
-Within the clay, occasional blue gray nodules or pale yellow nodules can be found, these can contain Ammonites , shells and bones.
+Ammonites can be collected from the foreshore, which have been brought here in the boulder clay.
+It is best to collect from the foreshore when the clay is being washed out and, you have more chance of finding fossils.
+The clay contains many erratics, including Lower, Middle and Upper Chalk, Kimmeridge Clay and occasionally highly fossiliferous oolite similar to that of Yorkshire.
+In the chalk, echinoids and brachiopods can also sometimes be found.
+Within the clay, occasional blue-grey nodules or pale yellow nodules can be found, which can contain ammonites, shells and bones.
 You will need a heavy hammer to split these.
-There are also some dark red rocks which Ammonites can also be found in, but these are quite poorly preserved.
+There are also some dark red rocks in which ammonites can also be found, but these are poorly preserved.

 This site is an SSSI.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information – Pakefield to Easton Bavents